-Other first order targets exist on Cypress' Clayton Valley property including the discovery of extensive surface outcropping of altered green lithium-rich claystones found during 2016 exploration and the presence of stockwork veining at paleo hot spring vents.
+Other first order targets exist on Cypress' Clayton Valley property including the discovery of extensive surface outcropping of altered green lithium-rich claystones, that are not hectorite, found during 2016 exploration and the presence of stockwork veining at paleo hot spring vents.
 These outcropping claystone exposures likely represent uplifted portions of the stratigraphy within which the lithium brines of the basin are found and produced from.

 The lithium-rich outcropping claystones could possibly overlie lithium-rich brines at a shallow level at Cypress' Clayton Valley Project.
 The core lands cover the immediate eastern extension of Pure Energy's identified lithium brine Northern Resource Area.
 The Company believes that lithium-rich brines could be localized at the water table below the highly mineralized claystones discovered at Cypress' Clayton Valley property and potentially along structures cutting these units.